 - Your drinking habits are impacting your work, school, or finances

 Problem drinking looks different for everyone.
 It doesn’t always look like stumbling out of bars and repeated DUIs.
-If you recognize yourself in any of the statements below, you may have a problem with alcohol that could put you at risk for developing liver disease.
+If you recognize yourself in any of the above statements, you may have a problem with alcohol that could put you at risk for developing liver disease.

 What to Do If You Are Struggling with Alcohol Abuse